 - Very strong hydrocortisone creams (available by prescription) are recommended for badly chapped hands

 - Wear gloves for doing everyday chores (cotton is best)

 Habif TP.
 Eczema and hand dermatitis.
 In: Habif TP, ed.
 Clinical Dermatology.
 6th ed.
-St Louis, MO: Elsevier; 2016:chap 3.
+Philadelphia, PA: Elsevier; 2016:chap 3.